 Have you ever met a goat?
-These cute animals can chew through just about anything, which makes them perfect lawn mowers.
+These animals can chew through just about anything, which makes them perfect lawn mowers.
 A herd of 200 goats was doing just that, eating all the grass on a big hill behind a neighborhood.
-But they got bored and started looking for something else to eat, like people’s flowers and gardens.
-The goats ignored the people who tried to shoo them away – after all, there were 200 of them, and just a few people.
-But luckily they listened to one dog, who herded them all back to the hill.
-That’s one pup who knows how to get your goat!
+But they got bored and started eating other people’s flowers and gardens.
+The goats ignored the people who tried to shoo them away.
+But luckily they listened to one dog, who herded them back to the hill.
+Hope there are still some flowers left!

 Wee ones: Look at the picture.
 Are there more goats in that picture than there are people in your house?